The International Investigations Review: Turkey

 21 Published in the Official Gazette dated 31 March 2005 and numbered 25772.

-22 These are the amounts applicable for 2021 and they are subject to yearly amendment.
+22 These are the amounts applicable for 2022 and they may be subject to yearly amendment.

 23 Published in the Official Gazette dated 16 September 2008 and numbered 26999.

 24 Published in the Official Gazette dated 9 June 2018 and numbered 30466.